spatie/ray/docs/environment-specific-configuration/docker.md

 volumes:
   - .:/var/www
 ```
-Then `remote_path` should be `/var/www` and `local_path` should be the absolute path to the directory where your `docker-compose.yml` is located (you can find this by running `pwd` inside that directoy if you are on Linux).
+Then `remote_path` should be `/var/www` and `local_path` should be the absolute path to the directory that you
+mount as `/var/www`, which is where your `docker-compose.yml` is located in the example (you can find this by
+running `pwd` inside that directoy if you are on Linux).

-On Linux, you will also need to add an 'extra_hosts' parameter to your container definitions to expose 'host.docker.internal'.
+On Linux, you will also need to add an 'extra_hosts' parameter to your PHP container definitions to expose 'host.docker.internal'.
 Please make sure you are using Docker `20.03` or higher.
 ```
 #docker-compose.yml